marisacasillas/chatterlab/content/courses/HLI2022/Casillas-HLI-Spring2022-Syllabus.md

 **Office hours:**

-* Dr. Casillas: Tuesdays 1:00–2:00pm (Rosenwald Hall 318A) or by appointment
+* Dr. Casillas: Mondays 4-5pm (Rosenwald Hall 318A) or by appointment
-* Jillyan Corrales: TBD
+* Jillyan Corrales: Wednesdays 10–11am (Zoom link TBD) or by appointment
-* Jingde Liu: TBD
+* Jingde Liu: Tuesdays 2–3pm (Zoom link TBD) or by appointment

 **Course materials:**